chenchenzi/chenzixu/content/resources/2speechcorpus/sp1.md

 ...
 ```

-Now that we have some information about all syllables in our own Mandarin corpus.
+Now that we have some organised information about all syllables in our own Mandarin corpus.